Vessels of all Sizes. From 38ft pilot cutters like Eve upto 213ft Tall ships like Tenacious

 "By Saturday it was hard to believe some of us had only met on Friday" Mark Coates.

 If there is any pattern to our wide selection of sailing grounds – it is the destinations with the best unspoilt coastal scenery, wildlife opportunities and sailing winds.
-We are excited by mountain backdrops and natural anchorages, self sufficient local communities, historic ports and remote islands rather than tourist hotspots.
-Classic Sailing staff have sailed in many far flung places from Antarctic South Georgia to Cape Verde.
-We are always thrilled to chat to you about any of our sailing destinations.
-Ring Georgia, Debbie or Adam on 01872 580022 or check out our tips and typical itineraries on our destinations pages.
+We are excited by mountain backdrops and natural anchorages, self-sufficient local communities, historic ports and remote islands rather than tourist hotspots.
+We aim to explore by wind power, so we have no set itinerary and even short voyages feel more like a shared expedition.

 Classic Sailing is a RYA Recognised Training Centre.
 We offer RYA sailing courses like Competent Crew, Day Skipper and Yachtmaster Prep, but what sets us aside from the competition is that we teach on beautiful classic boats with bowsprits and blocks and tackles...Bring your camera, and be prepared to learn both traditional seamanship and modern skills like electronic navigation, radar and how to cook on a boat like Rick Stein (well, almost).
 You can do distance learning theory courses with us too and save your precious vacations for sailing.

 If you are looking for the perfect organisation to grow your sailing skills over a number of years then Classic Sailing offers far more than a conventional RYA sailing school.
-Our voyages are rich in learning opportunities that range from:- square rigger day sails to advanced lugger racing skills; sail handling challenges where you don't use the engine, or themed short breaks to learn photography or painting from experts.
-The beauty of ocean tall ship sailing is you have time to learn whether it be practical skills, oceanographic research or interesting lectures.
-For cultural experiences the bigger ships often visit communities only reachable by boat.
+Our voyages are rich in learning opportunities like:- lugger racing skills; sail handling challenges where you don't use the engine, or photography, wildlife or painting voyages with experts.
+The beauty of ocean tall ship sailing is you have time to learn, whether it be square rig skills, oceanographic research or interesting lectures.

 Other ways to learn, informal sailing courses for fun or a careers....Read more